-Travel around Peru for 1-month: the ultimate adventure itinerary
+Travel to Peru for 1 month: the ultimate travel itinerary

-Being home to the Pacific Coast, the Andes mountains, a section of the Amazon rainforest, the sacred Incan city of Machu Picchu, and the desert, Peru is extremely diverse in terms of landscapes, culture, history and beauty.
+Are you planning to travel to Peru for 1 month?
+We put together the ultimate Peru travel itinerary for 1 month, highlighting the best places in Peru.
+Being home to the Pacific Coast, the Andes mountains, a section of the Amazon rainforest, the sacred Incan city of Machu Picchu, and the desert, Peru is extremely diverse in terms of landscapes, culture, history, and beauty.
 It is no wonder that this country attracts more than four million international travelers yearly.
 With such great diversity, it can be hard to decide where to go.
 What makes it even harder is the vast distances between travel destinations.
 This 1-month itinerary is perfect if you want to explore the highlights of Peru combined with hidden gems and the wealth of diversity the country has to offer.

 Legend: (1) Cusco, (2) Sacred Valley, (3) Machu Picchu, (4) Arequipa, (5) Huacachina, (6) Lima, (7) Marcahuasi, (8) Huaraz, (9) Cajamarca, (10) Chachapoyas